umairishaq/aws-container-devsecops-workshop/docs/02-secrets-scanning.md

 1. In the left file tree, expand the **container-devsecops-wksp-config** folder and open **secrets_config.json**.

-3. Paste the YAML below and save the file.
+3. Paste the JSON below and save the file.

 ```json
 {